asticode/go-astitello/README.md

 WARNING1: the code below doesn't handle errors for readibility purposes.
 However you SHOULD!

-WARNING2: the code below doesn't list all available methods but be sure to check them all out!
+WARNING2: the code below doesn't list all available methods, be sure to check the [doc](https://godoc.org/github.com/asticode/go-astitello)!

 ```go
 // For now you need to set this logger